Code of Conduct

 • Do not check nests at or after dusk, when females may be returning to the nest for the night.
 The exception to this would be owls, which typically leave the nest at dusk.

-Search carefully
+Search Carefully

 It is critically important that monitors avoid damaging nest sites.
 Nests that have yet to be discovered are particularly vulnerable.
 When searching for nests, move slowly through dense foliage, being careful not to dislodge any nests.
 The nests of ground-nesting birds, such as Killdeer, Ovenbirds, Bobolinks, and many waterbirds, are difficult to see, so tread lightly and be cautious around potential ground nest sites.